Portland Volleyball Association - Playing Regulations

 GAME DURATION

-Each match will consist of 3 games: the first 2 to 25 points, and the third to 15 points.
+Each match will consist of 3 sets: the first 2 to 25 points, and the third to 15 points.
 All three games will always be played, and all games will use RALLY SCORING.
 In all games, the winning team must win by at least 2 points, with no cap on the score.

 STARTING TIME DEADLINE

-Forfeits: If at game time a team does not have sufficient players to start that team will forfeit the first game of the match.
+Forfeits: If at game time a team does not have sufficient players to start that team will forfeit the first game of the match. ( 15 point game )

-A waiting time of up to 10 minutes shall be allowed for the team to have sufficient players to play the next game.
+A waiting time of up to 10 minutes shall be allowed for the team to have sufficient players to play the next game. ( 25 point game )

 If after the 10-minute waiting period, the forfeiting team does not have sufficient players present and ready to play, the second game will be declared a forfeit and the match is over.